anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Example Pledge Voucher Request - PVR (from Pledge to Registrar-agent)

 The following is an example request sent from a Pledge to the Registrar-agent, in "General JWS JSON Serialization".
+The message size of this PVR is: 4649 bytes

 ~~~~
 =============== NOTE: '\' line wrapping per RFC 8792 ================